Towards understanding CG and GMRES through examples: The GMRES Method

 If $A$ is diagonalizable, $A=X\Lambda X^{-1}$ with $\Lambda={\rm diag}(\lambda_1,\dots,\lambda_N)$, then

+where $\kappa(X)=\|X\|_2\|X^{-1}\|_2$.
+Greenbaum and Trefethen have called the minimization problem on the right hand side of \eqref{eqn:GMRESnorm} the \emph{ideal GMRES} approximation problem, because taking the upper bound ``disentangles the matrix essence of the process from the distracting effects of the initial vector''~\cite[p.~361]{GreTre94}.
+For certain matrices $A$ and iteration steps $k$, however, the value of the ideal GMRES approximation problem is much larger than even the worst-case GMRES residual norm, i.e., it can happen that

+see~\cite{FabJouKniMan96,Toh97} for the first examples, and~\cite{FabLieTic13} for additional examples and a detailed study of the mathematical properties of worst-case GMRES.
+In such cases every further bound that is derived using ideal GMRES, in particular the one given in \eqref{eqn:GMRESbd}, will be a significant overestimate of the actual GMRES residual norm.

-If $A$ is normal, then we can choose an eigenvector matrix with $\kappa(X)=1$, and it can be shown that the bound \eqref{eqn:GMRESbd} is sharp in the sense that for each step~$k$ there exists an initial residual $r_0$ (depending on $A$ and $k$) so that equality holds; see the original proofs in~\cite{GreGur94,Jou94} as well as~\cite{LieTic14}.
+If $A$ is normal, then we can choose an eigenvector matrix with $\kappa(X)=1$, and it can be shown that the bound \eqref{eqn:GMRESbd} is sharp in the sense that for each step~$k$ there exists an initial residual $r_0$ (depending on $A$ and $k$) so that equality holds; see the original proofs in~\cite{GreGur94,Jou94} and~\cite{LieTic14}.
 Thus, for a normal matrix $A$ the location of its eigenvalues determines the worst-case behavior of GMRES and, in this worst-case sense, gives an indication of the possible actual behavior.
-For an analysis of the mathematical properties of worst-case GMRES (for general nonsingular matrices $A$) we refer to~\cite{FabLieTic13}.